allegory-software/allegory-sdk/WEBNOTES.md

 pixel snapping is not).

 The only other way to draw a scalable plus sign that looks good is with canvas.
-The canvas API is great because well, it's an API, and an API are always better than declarative abstractions (contrary to current wisdom) simply because they are a strict superset of capabilities.
+The canvas API is great because well, it's an API, and APIs are always better than declarative abstractions (contrary to current wisdom) simply because nothing beats the level of composability and automation of a programming language.

-Drawing an entire widget procedurally on a canvas is great for making a grid widget that scrolls a million records at 60 fps, and we've done that.
+Canvas is not all good though.
+Drawing an entire widget procedurally on a canvas is great if you need to make a grid widget that scrolls a million records at 60 fps, in fact it's the only way to do it, and we've done that.
 But using it for simple things is overkill: it's not automatically integrated with the layout system and CSS, so you need to code for resizing, styling, hi-dpi, scrolling, animation, etc. (which you might actually enjoy more than putting divs together but it's also more work).

 ## Browser bugs